axambo/sonard-hacklab-resources/README.md

 [FluCoMa](https://www.flucoma.org/) | The FluCoMa software consists of objects for decomposing and describing audio, and for manipulating collections of sonic data by querying, matching, learning and transforming.
 The complete toolkit is available for Max, SuperCollider and Pure Data, and the decomposition / description tools are available for the command line.

 [nn~](https://acids-ircam.github.io/nn_tilde/) | At its core, nn~ is a translation layer between Max/MSP or PureData and the [libtorch c++ interface for deep learning](https://pytorch.org/).
 Alone, nn~ is like an empty shell, and requires pretrained models to operate.
-Using nn~ for PureData, RAVE can be used in realtime on embedded platforms, such as Bela or Raspberry Pi 4.

 [neutone.space](https://neutone.space/) | A platform where researchers can share real-time AI audio processing models for creators to experiment with transformative AI audio instruments.